-How to Use Cookie Profiles, Groups and Collections in Wavebox.
+How to Use Cookie Profiles, Groups and Workspaces in Wavebox.

 Wavebox makes working across different SaaS apps easy, which sounds simple enough, right?
 Erm no, in fact, there's a ton of magic required under the hood to ensure your apps, websites and links all work seamlessly together.

-In Wavebox, much of this magic involves 'Cookie Profiles' and 'Groups' and in this post you'll learn more about these features, and how best to use them when setting up your Wavebox browser workspace.
+In Wavebox, much of this magic involves 'Cookie Profiles' and 'Groups' and in this post you'll learn more about these features, and how best to use them when setting up your Wavebox browser.